g25ait1184-pixel/nas_ga_selection/README.md

 #📘 Overview
 -----------------------------------------------------------------
-This  provides a detailed explanation of the Genetic Algorithm–based Neural Architecture Search (NAS), covering Q1A (Roulette-Wheel Selection) and Q2B (Weighted Fitness Function).
-This version is formatted cleanly for Notepad++ viewing.
+This  provides a detailed explanation of the Genetic Algorithm–based Neural Architecture Search (NAS), covering  Roulette-Wheel Selection and Weighted Fitness Function.

 -----------------------------------------------------------------
 #🔹 — Roulette-Wheel Selection